 The fun begins as soon as you walk under the welcoming sign marking your arrival.
 Your children will feel the excitement as they navigate the long boarded walkway through the trees that leads up to the centre.
 Make sure to tell the kids to keep an eye out for local wallabies that frequent the grounds around this boardwalk, and see if they can spot the man-made possum boxes hidden in the trees nearby!

 Koala sightings assured

 The Daisy Hill Education Centre

 The Daisy Hill Education Centre is a highlight in itself, with lots of large, colourful displays giving details on the koalas, their current plight and ways in which we can all help out.
 Your family will have the opportunity to learn all about our native animal including their life-cycle and unique biology.
 The layout is easy for kids to work their way through quickly, with lots to keep them entertained along the way.
-There are interactive games, tracking devices, an observation tower (for a “koala’s eye view of the world”) and even a woodland theatre displaying two short movies for the older Brisbane Kids.
-For the younger ones there is an area with a colouring-in table, a small wall game and even a giant koala in the corner that is just perfect for little people bear hugs (and maybe some adult ones too)!!!

-Along with the tranquil music that plays overhead and the beautiful, green surrounds, it is the perfect way to spend a hour or more with the family either mid-week or on the weekend.
+Along with the tranquil music that plays overhead and the beautiful, green surrounds, it is the perfect way to spend an hour or more with the family either mid-week or on the weekend.

 You can find out more information or make group bookings to the centre by either visiting the website: http://www.ehp.qld.gov.au/wildlife/daisyhill-centre/ or by calling them on (07) 3299 1032.